 - Ohlendorf Hall room 421 (SUN Lab);

-When faculty or staff need to enter an academic or administrative area under the conditions described above, they may request authorization from an appropriate departmental representative as described above.
-Alternatively, faculty and staff members may request that they be issued keys, subject to the Key Control Policy.
+When employees need to enter an academic or administrative area under the conditions described above, they may request authorization from an appropriate departmental representative to be put on an access list for the building.
+Alternatively, employees may request that they be issued keys, discussed below.
+Individual employees may not place a student on a building access list without approval of the appropriate departmental representative.

 Persons who have been placed on the access list may personally appear at the Campus Safety Office to register and be admitted to the areas for which access is authorized.
 Alternatively, they may telephone Campus Safety and be met at the area/building by a representative of Campus Safety, if someone is available.